 It is nice that your grey was able to stay in the family.
 I'm sure it was hard to rehome the bird, but better than letting your husband suffer.
 I am glad you can still have certain birds.

 :welcome: to the forum!!
-Glad you decided to join in posting Parrotlets are like hyper little amazons - moody, argumentative, and sometimes super snuggly They have a LOT of attitude packed in their tiny little bodies.
+Glad you decided to join in posting :) Parrotlets are like hyper little amazons - moody, argumentative, and sometimes super snuggly :giggle: They have a LOT of attitude packed in their tiny little bodies.
 The biggest trick I found in taming them down is having them learn that biting does nothing - it won't make you move away, it won't make you go away, it won't make you react, and it won't get them their way.
 It sucks, because that usually means taking bites and nips until they realize it but that's what I've found taming parrotlets at the pet shop

 jenny, the woman i had gotten my other birds from said the same thing to me. she said "just hold him and let him bite if he wants to, you've been bitten before, and by much bigger beaks." i had to laugh. he does bite but either he's really weak or he's not really trying to make a point because it's barely a pinch. i think he's more scared than aggressive. he's one moody little brat though. i hope that cuddly part happens sometime soon.